Kinosaki Onsen: Hyogo’s Seven Hot Springs Town Guide

 Introduction

-Kinosaki Onsen is a historic hot spring town located in northern Hyogo Prefecture, within the city of Toyooka, and boasts over 1,300 years of history.
-The origins of the onsen are traced back to 717 AD, during the Nara period, with a legend that tells of a monk named Dochi Shonin, who brought forth the hot springs after completing 1,000 days of ascetic practice.
+Kinosaki Onsen is a historic hot spring town located in northern Hyogo Prefecture, in Toyooka City, with a history spanning over 1,300 years.
+Its origins date back to 717 during the Nara period, when the monk Dochi Shonin is said to have caused hot spring water to gush forth after 1,000 days of ascetic practice.

 弁天堂 (63)-3